puppy-girl/MidiStrummer/README.md

 # MIDI Strummer
 A GDWeave mod to play guitars with a MIDI input device! 🎶

-the guitar will play with or without the menu open; feel free to run around, fish, and talk in chat while playing! ૮˶• ﻌ •˶ა
+the guitar will play with or without the menu open; feel free to run around, fish, and talk in chat while playing!

 ## Installation
 > [!NOTE]